 You could argue that the long, often slow, yet steady emergence of ever-increasing specialization in the workplace continued at a snail’s pace until the start of the industrial revolution in western Europe from around 1760.
 That’s when the pace of job specialization went into relative overdrive as new roles popped up everywhere.

 This is also when the notion of having to organize groups of people for optimum performance came onto the agenda.
 Initially, management was tasked with overseeing staff and ensuring targets were being met, yet the act of carrying this out quickly developed into a recognized, if somewhat simplistic, discipline called ‘personnel management.
 However, the shot in the arm for the discipline was unquestionably the first world war.

 The emergence of early HRM

-Suddenly much of the male workforce was being recruited for the battlefront and swathes of manufacturing industry, now on a war footing, needed to be re-staffed.
-En masse women joined the vacated roles and it quickly became apparent that the old-style apprenticeship approach was no longer fit for purpose.
+Suddenly much of the male workforce was being recruited for the battlefront, and swathes of the manufacturing industry, now on a war footing, needed to be re-staffed.
+En masse, women joined the vacated roles and it quickly became apparent that the old-style apprenticeship approach was no longer fit for purpose.
 Human resources had finally been recognized as crucial to helping the war effort.
 Its moment had arrived.

-At its most basic, early HR (then know as personnel management) was about sourcing, hiring and firing staff and the focus was solely on people as a resource to be exploited to maximum corporate benefit.
+At its most basic, early HR (then known as personnel management) was about sourcing, hiring, and firing staff, and the focus was solely on people as a resource to be exploited to maximum corporate benefit.
 Yet increasing industrialization was continuing to drive the growth in ever greater numbers of discrete specialist roles within the organizational hierarchy of businesses.

 Modern HR has been built upon this foundational bedrock, accumulating recognition as a discipline and developing in expertise over time.